dayz10k/DayZ-Private/README.md

  Hours of work went into this, so a thank you and some support would be nice :) Enjoy!

+ Licenses can be found in the docs folder.

 2. Requirements:
 ================